 Roaming dog.
-Any dog whose owner/keeper has received an infraction from the City of Stamford Animal Control Manager or Animal Control Officers on two (2) or more occasions for a violation of this chapter.
+Any dog whose owner/keeper has received an infraction from the City of Stamford Animal Control Manager Dog Warden or Animal Control Officershis/her assistants on two (2) or more occasions for a violation of this chapter.

 Stray dog.
 Any roaming dog whose owner/keeper cannot be identified.